-Exfoliation is an extremely common (and effective!) way to deep clean your pores by removing excess build up of dead skin cells, natural oils, and surface dirt.
+Exfoliation is an extremely common (and effective!) way to deep clean and unclog your pores by removing excess build up of dead skin cells, natural oils, and surface dirt.
 Exfoliation can be done in the comfort of your own home or at your favorite esthetician’s, med spa, or derm’s office to help restore brightness and improve the smoothness of your skin.

 However, with so many different ingredients found in exfoliators, as well as two different types of exfoliation, it can be difficult to know which one will work best for your skin.
 From normal and combination skin, to oily or dry skin, there is an exfoliator that will work right for you.